The Dark Lyre of Sappho – Ancient Greek Barbiton Lyre (9 strings) – Top Quality HandCrafted Musical Instrument

 “Some say the Muses are nine: how careless!
 Look, there’s Sappho too, from Lesbos, the tenth.” – Plato, epigram in the Anthologia Palatina

-If you ever thought of having a unique ancient artefact in your home or even learn how to play an ancient music instrument, then you never had an opportunity like this before… This listing is for a replica of the ancient Greek lyre, the barbiton type, which is named after the Greek poet Sappho (well known for her poetry, full of passion and eroticism).
+This listing is a replica of an ancient Greek lyre, the barbiton type, which is named after the Greek poet Sappho (well known for her poetry, full of passion and eroticism).
 This is the black version of the instrument (therefore the name: “Dark Lyre of Sappho”).

 Sappho sang her poetry with the help of a barbiton lyre on the Greek island of Lesbos over 2500 years ago.
 Throughout the Greek world, her contemporaries composed lyric poetry full of passion, and in the centuries that followed the golden age of archaic lyric, new forms of poetry emerged.

 For this, barbiton lyres was the main instrument during the ancient symposium and the Dionysian orgies, thanks to its deeper and sweeter sound (due to the greater length of its strings, compared to chelys lyres).
 Until the 4th century B.C. the barbiton lyres were disappeared from Ancient Greece to be re-introduced by the Romans mainly for sacrificial rituals.